IWGTEngineering/odin-recipes/README.md

 This will be a basic recipe website.
 It will consist of a main index page and links to a few recipes.

-It will be pretty brutalist until we style it up with CSS in the future.
+It will be pretty brutalist until I style it up with CSS in the future.